November 24, 1944– Candy Darling:

 She was a film star, a socialite, a model, a celebrity, Manhattan Bohemian royalty and inspiration to generations of transgender castaways.

 I wish she would have been around for our era, a time when we can at least speak about transgender rights, with trans-people on the cover of magazines, with their own television shows, thanking people for their Emmy Awards, and being handed medals for bravery.
-At 73-years-old, would Darling be held as the pioneering Trans Icon she truly is?
+I feel that 74-year-old Darling be held as the pioneering Trans Icon she truly is.
 Would she have wanted mainstream acceptance?
 Would she still be ravishingly gorgeous?
 I like to think that Candy Darling might have had it all.

 Like Andy Warhol and the rest his crowd, Darling probably wasn’t all that political.
 But she did possess audacity, daring and spunk, taking a path of her own choosing, instead of the one imposed on her by the social conventions and the morality of her time.